toblerone3/B33Hive/README.md

 Note: Do not use a venv interpreter in Pycharm, Pillow will break very hard, use a local interpreter (IE: Your local installation of Python 3.10)

 VSCode Setup Tutorial:
 https://code.visualstudio.com/docs/sourcecontrol/github

 Pycharm Setup Tutorial:
 https://www.jetbrains.com/help/pycharm/github.html

+Client testing can and should be done in Windows, Server Side should be tested on Linux Suitable Distros for Linux testing include:
+Fedora, (X/K)Ubuntu, Debian etc...